The fantastic Tarkine and magnificent East Coast

 Maria Island

 Maria Island is a stunning island off the east coast of Tasmania.
-It is known for its natural landscapes and rich history.
-It has abundant wildlife, like wombats, kangaroos, Tasmanian devils, and Cape Barren geese.
+The island can only be accessed by a ferry.
+It is known for there long sandy beaches, fantastic cliffs, abundant wildlife and rich history.

 While hiking, we also saw Cape Barren geese.
-They were released on the island to secure their survival, and the destination was named Tasmania’s Noah’s Ark in the 1970s.
+They once considered one of the rarest geese in the world, were introduced to Maria Island to secure their survival, and the destination was named Tasmania’s Noah’s Ark in the 1970s.
+Today, it’s an island sanctuary and one of the best places in Australia to observe wombats, Tasmanian devils, Cape Barren geese, kangaroos and wallabies.

-The Bay of Fires, near Binalong, is famous for its crystal-clear waters, white sandy beaches, and the striking orange-hued granite rocks that line the shore.
-A nice place for swimming, snorkelling and hiking.
+The Bay of Fires, near Binalong, is famous for its turquoise waters, white sandy beaches, and the striking orange-hued granite rocks that line the shore.
+These magnificent secluded beaches are one of the most beautiful beaches in the world.
+A wonderful place swimming, snorkelling and walking stunning trails.

-In the Bay of Fires, we walked along white sand beaches and turquoise waters and also swam in Binalong Bay’s cool water.
+in the Bay of Fires, we walked along pristine white sand beaches beside the shimmering turquoise waters and took a refreshing swim in the cool, clear waters of Binalong Bay.

 Western Tiers, Walls of Jerusalem

-Hiking to the Meander Falls begins alongside the lovely Meander River, followed by a steep climb through the forest to the waterfalls.
-Then It’s a tough and steep Grade 4 hike (10km, 6 hours).
-Be on the lookout for snakes.
-We saw three in the lower part of the trek.
+The hike to the Meander Falls begins alongside the lovely Meander River, followed by a steep climb through the forest to the waterfalls.
+Then It’s a tough and steep Grade 3 hike (10km, 6 hours).
+Be mindful of snakes we saw three in the lower section of the trail.

 Furthermore, we wanted to see some of the Walls of Jerusalem without staying there overnight in a tent.
 It was not a good idea.
 The first section of the track to Trapper Hut is the most difficult; it is very steep and gains 380m in just 2.5km.